Quasiprobability Thermodynamic Uncertainty Relation: Abstract

 \section{Abstract}

 We derive a quantum extension of the thermodynamic uncertainty relation where dynamical fluctuations are quantified by the Terletsky--Margenau--Hill quasiprobability, a quantum generalization of the classical joint probability.
 The obtained inequality plays a complementary role to existing quantum thermodynamic uncertainty relations, focusing on observables' change rather than exchange of charges through jumps and respecting initial coherence.
-Quasiprobabilities show anomalous behaviors that are forbidden in classical systems, such as negativity; we reveal that such behaviors are necessary to reduce dissipation beyond classical limitations and show that they are stronger requirements than that the state has quantum coherence.
+Quasiprobabilities show anomalous behaviors that are forbidden in classical systems, such as negativity; we reveal that negativity or a non-classically enhanced escape rate is necessary to increase an output-to-dissipation ratio beyond classical limitations and show that the requirements are basis-independent and stronger than quantum coherence.
 To illustrate these statements, we employ a model that can exhibit a dissipationless heat current, which would be prohibited in classical systems; we construct a state that has much coherence but does not lead to a dissipationless current due to the absence of anomalous behaviors in quasiprobabilities.

 \textit{Introduction}.--- Finding universal lower bounds on the entropy production, which quantifies the irreversibility in the process, is one of the main tasks in nonequilibrium thermodynamics because they provide fundamental limitations beyond the second law of thermodynamics~\cite{shiraishi2023introduction}.
 The thermodynamic uncertainty relation (TUR) is arguably the most crucial example, having been intensively studied over the last decade~\cite{barato2015thermodynamic,horowitz2020thermodynamic}.
 It consists of dissipation, quantified by the entropy production rate (EPR) $\epr$, and a general current's strength $J_X$ and fluctuations $S_X$, typically given in the form